Modelling top-quark decays in $t\bar{t}t\bar{t}$ production at the LHC: Numerical results

 Next, we look at the transverse momentum distributions of the third, $p_T(b_3)$, and fourth hardest $b$-jets, $p_T(b_4)$, that are presented in Figure \ref{fig:pT_b3b4}.
 In contrast to $p_T(b_1)$ and $p_T(b_2)$, for $p_T(b_3)$ and $p_T(b_4)$ we can observe more significant shape distortions when comparing the various predictions.
 If the MEC are not employed, shape changes of up to $10\%-15\%$ are visible when parton-shower based predictions are contrasted with the fixed-order ${\sigma^{\rm NLO}_{\rm NWA_{exp}}}$ result.
 These differences are reduced to less than $10\%$ if the MEC are enabled.
 The increasing deviations between the results without and with the $b$-jet identification indicate that the probability that the third and fourth hardest $b$-jets originate from the parton-shower simulations rather than from the top-quark decays increases significantly.
 One can also see larger discrepancies between the two parton-shower based predictions, especially in the case of the high $p_T$ tails of the two distributions.
 This is because the emissions in MC@NLO-like simulations, unlike in \textsc{Powheg} simulations, are not ordered in hardness, i.e. the hardest emission is not necessarily generated before the parton shower is added.
 However, all presented results are consistent with each other due to relatively large theoretical uncertainties.

 Turning to leptonic observables, in Figure \ref{fig:pT_l1_pT_miss} we plot the transverse momentum of the hardest (charged) lepton, $p_T(\ell_1)$, and the missing transverse momentum due to the four neutrinos, $p_T(miss)$.
 In the high $p_T$ tails, parton showers have a significant impact on both observables.
-We observe shower effects up to $15\%-20\%$ for $p_T(\ell_1)$ and $p_T(miss)$, respectively.
+We observe shower effects up to even $17\%$.
 The large discrepancy between the parton-shower matched results and the fixed-order predictions in these phase-space regions can be explained by the fact that multiple parton-shower emissions decrease the transverse momenta of the colour-neutral particles, which have to recoil against the sum of all emitted partons.
 Enabling the MEC brings the different predictions closer together.
-Indeed, the deviations are now reduced below $10\%$ and $15\%$ for $p_T(\ell_1)$ and $p_T(miss)$, respectively.
+Indeed, the deviations are now reduced to about $10\%$.